johannfaouzi/pyts/doc/user_guide.rst

 then compute the frequencies of each word.
-WEASEL is more sophisticated in the sense that the selected Fourier coefficients are the most discrimative ones (based on the one-way ANOVA test), several lengths for the sliding window are used and the most discrimative features (i.e. words) are kept (based on the chi-2 test).
+WEASEL is more sophisticated in the sense that the selected Fourier coefficients are the most discrimative ones (based on the one-way ANOVA test), several lengths for the sliding window are used and the most discriminative features (i.e. words) are kept (based on the chi-2 test).
 It is implemented as :class:`pyts.transformation.WEASEL`.

 References: